We explore the different mealtimes throughout the day, as well as the most popular types of food that make up the hearty Swiss diet.

-Here are the typical Swiss food you can expect during Zmorge during weekdays and weekends in Switzerland.
+Here are some of the typical Swiss foods that you can expect to enjoy during Zmorge during weekdays and weekends in Switzerland.

-A typical midweek Zmorge looks much like breakfast in many other places of the world.
+A typical midweek Zmorge looks very similar to breakfast in many other countries throughout the world.
 It usually includes one of the following:

-- slice(s) of bread or rolls with butter and jam, coffee, tea or hot milk
+- a slice(s) of bread or rolls with butter and jam, coffee, tea, or hot milk

-- bowl of cereal with milk, coffee, or tea
+- a bowl of cereal with milk, coffee, or tea

-- bowl of Müesli with fruit and yogurt, coffee, or tea
+- a bowl of Müesli with fruit and yogurt, coffee, or tea

-This list is not conclusive.
-Breakfast is very individual and partly depends on whether you are a morning person or not.
-In fact, I know quite a lot of Swiss who leave the house in the morning without eating any breakfast.
+That said, this list is not conclusive, and like anywhere in the world, what a person typically eats for breakfast partly depends on whether they are a morning person or not.
+In fact, many of them leave the house in the morning without eating any anything.

-Sundays in Switzerland are meant for extensive and rich Zmorge and there is one ingredient that should not be missing on the breakfast table: Zopf.
-It is a tasty, braided bread that we prepare (and that is sold) on weekends only.
+As mentioned, the breakfast situation changes on weekends, especially on sundays when Swiss people like to enjoy leisurely brunches.
+Indeed, this day is reserved for extensive and rich Zmorge and there is one ingredient that should never be missing on the breakfast table – Zopf.
+This is a tasty, braided bread that people only prepare (or buy) on weekends.

-Other typical dishes to prepare your weekend Zmorge include:
+Other typical Swiss dishes to include in your weekend Zmorge include the following: